Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Introduction

 Our proposed robust optimization framework is also related to the growing literature on distributional robustness in causal inference.
 Much of this literature has focused on ATE estimation \citep[e.g.,][]{jin2022sensitivity,dorn2024doubly,yadlowsky2018bounds} and policy learning \citep[e.g.,][]{carranza2024robust,ishihara2021evidence,kallus2021minimax,kido2022distributionally,lei2023policy,manski2004statistical,mo2021learning,stoye2012minimax}.
 While \citet{kern2024multi} studies CATE estimation, their framework is designed to be robust to unknown covariate shifts in the target distribution.
-In contrast, our approach addresses the additional challenge of unknown distributional shifts in treatment effect heterogeneity, leading to different methods.
+In contrast, our framework allows the CATE function itself to vary across sites in unknown ways, even after conditioning on covariates.
+Thus, our setting involves a richer form of cross-site heterogeneity than pure covariate shift and calls for a different methodological framework.

 Beyond causal inference, the minimax distributionally robust optimization (DRO) framework has been extensively studied in fields such as optimization \citep{ben2013robust,duchi2021statistics}, machine learning \citep{duchi2021learning,sagawa2019distributionally}, and statistical learning theory \citep{awasthi2023open,zhang2023optimal}.
 In the context of standard supervised learning, several minimax objectives have been proposed, including minimizing the worst-case risk \citep{hu2018does,sagawa2019distributionally}, the worst-case regret \citep{mo2024minimax,hastings2024taking,agarwal2022minimax}, and the worst-case explained variance or relative-risk \citep{meinshausen2015maximin,wang2023distributionally}.
 For a detailed comparison of these minimax objectives, see \citet{mo2024minimax}.